Skip to main content

 Senior Manager, Marketing Order Services

-Bryce is the Manager of Marketing Order Services at the Almond Board of California and has been with ABC since 2011.
-His focus is on being an entry point at ABC for industry stakeholders and providing timely service concerning topics which affect California almond handlers/processors.
-Bryce is responsible for industry compliance with Marketing Order provisions, shipment statistics, handler outreach, and other marketing order operational activities.
-He also serves as the staff liaison for the Organic Advisory Panel and helps support various other committees and workgroups.
+Bryce is the senior manager of marketing order services at the Almond Board of California.
+His focus is on being an entry point at ABC for industry stakeholders and providing timely service concerning topics which affect California almond handlers and processors.
+Bryce is responsible for industry compliance with Marketing Order provisions, shipment statistics, handler outreach and other marketing order operational activities.
+He also serves as the staff liaison for the Organic Advisory Panel and helps support a range of other committees and work groups.
+Bryce is proud to have grown up in the Central Valley on an almond farm like many he works with daily.
+He and his wife have three children and enjoy spending time adventuring across California and seeing new sights with his family.
+On any given weekend, you might find Bryce and his family at the beach, exploring a new city or on a hike in a national park.

 bio